-What if I see foam on the water I've been recreating in?Recreating in water containing PFAS is not is not considered harmful because the amount of PFAS is typically low and an accidental swallow of river or lake water is not a health concern.
+What if I see foam on the water I've been recreating in?Recreating in water containing PFAS is not considered harmful because the amount of PFAS is typically low and an accidental swallow of river or lake water is not a health concern.

 Are there health advisories related to PFAS foam on lakes/streams?

 As a precaution, MDHHS in partnership with local health departments issues PFAS foam recommendations and/or advisories on lakes and streams impacted by PFAS contamination.
 Foam recommendations and/or advisories have been issued by MDHHS and implemented by local health departments for the following waterbodies:

 MDHHS recommends everyone avoid foam on lakes and rivers impacted by PFAS contamination and rinse off the foam after contact.

 The amount of PFAS in lake and river water and in foam matters in determining if a health concern exists.
 MDHHS will continue to evaluate surface water and foam data when it becomes available and will issue further recommendations if necessary.

 What can I do if I see foam?

 If you suspect PFAS foam has formed on a lake or river...